 Each year you will receive an Annual Statement of your benefit in the plan.
 Your current beneficiary will be listed.
-If you would like to change your beneficiary designation, please request a Beneficiary Designation Form from the union or the plan administrator.
-It is important that you sign and date your Beneficiary Designation Form.
+If you would like to change your beneficiary designation, please request a beneficiary designation from the plan administrator.
+It is important that you sign and date your beneficiary designation form.
 Please make sure that you tell your prior and your current beneficiary that you have changed the designation.